Skip to main content

 The Application form, the Travel Verification form, and all receipts/ documentation should be submitted online within two weeks after dependent care has been provided.
 Applicants will be informed of the funding decision within two weeks of their submission.

-The application is confidential and will be reviewed by the Faculty Dependent Travel and Back Up Care Fund Application Committee.
+The application is confidential and will be reviewed by the Faculty Dependent Travel Fund Review Committee.

 Applications are reviewed weekly, and payments will be included in the next paycheck following an application’s approval.
 Decisions regarding any award are final.
 Program provisions are subject to change from time to time.

-Eligible faculty can submit more than one request (and receive more than one grant) within a given fiscal year, up to the annual maximum ($1,500 for travel, $2,000 for backup care, or a combination not to exceed $2,000).
+Eligible faculty can submit more than one request (and receive more than one grant) within a given fiscal year, up to the annual maximum ($1,500 for travel, not to exceed $2,000 if special needs care is required).